Click on a park to learn more.

 *Always use best practices when climbing.
 Climbing is at your own risk.

 Join us during the summer months for facilitated community climbing events.
-Ages 8 and up (climbers under the age of 18 must be accompanied by a parent or guardian).
+Ages 6 and up (climbers under the age of 18 must be accompanied by a parent or guardian).
 These climbs are FREE and includes equipment (harness, helmet, climbing shoes) and the use of the climbing systems.
-Registration is required.
-Walk-ups are welcome but climbing opportunities are limited to availability.
+Registration guarantees a spot.
+Walk-ups are welcome if availability allows.